Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution

 \section{Abstract}

-Constraining the sub-galactic matter-power spectrum on 1-10 kpc scales would make it possible to distinguish between the concordance $\Lambda$CDM model and various alternative dark-matter models due to the significantly different levels of predicted mass structure.
-Here, we demonstrate a novel approach to observationally constrain the population of overall law-mass density fluctuations in the inner regions of massive elliptical lens galaxies, based on the power spectrum of the associated surface-brightness perturbations observable in highly magnified galaxy-scale Einstein rings and gravitational arcs.
-The application of our method to the SLACS lens system SDSS J0252+0039 results in the following limits (at the 99 per cent confidence level) on the dimensionless convergence-power spectrum (and the associated standard deviation in aperture mass): $\Delta^{2}_{\delta\kappa}<1$ ($\sigma_{AM}< 0.8 \times 10^8 M_\odot$) on 0.5-kpc scale, $\Delta^{2}_{\delta\kappa}<0.1$ ($\sigma_{AM}< 1 \times 10^8 M_\odot$) on 1-kpc scale and $\Delta^{2}_{\delta\kappa}<0.01$ ($\sigma_{AM}< 3 \times 10^8 M_\odot$) on 3-kpc scale.
-The estimated effect of CDM sub-haloes lies considerably below these first observational upper-limit constraints on the level of inhomogeneities in the projected total mass distribution of galactic haloes.
-Future analysis for a larger sample of galaxy-galaxy strong lens systems will narrow down these constraints and rule out all cosmological models predicting a significantly larger level of clumpiness on these critical sub-galactic scales.
+Stringent observational constraints on the sub-galactic matter power spectrum would allow one to distinguish between the concordance $\Lambda$CDM and the various alternative dark-matter models that predict significantly different properties of mass structure in galactic haloes.
+Galaxy-galaxy strong gravitational lensing provides a unique opportunity to probe the sub-galactic mass structure in lens galaxies beyond the Local Group.
+Here, we demonstrate the first application of a novel methodology to observationally constrain the sub-galactic matter power spectrum in the inner regions of massive elliptical lens galaxies on 1-10 kpc scales from the power spectrum of surface-brightness anomalies in highly magnified galaxy-scale Einstein rings and gravitational arcs.
+The pilot application of our approach to Hubble Space Telescope (HST/WFC3/F390W) observations of the SLACS lens system SDSS~J0252+0039 allows us to place the following observational constraints (at the 99 per cent confidence level) on the dimensionless convergence power spectrum $\Delta^{2}_{\delta\kappa}$ and the standard deviation in the aperture mass $\sigma_{\rm AM}$: $\Delta^{2}_{\delta\kappa}<1$ ($\sigma_{\rm AM}< 0.8 \times 10^8 M_\odot$) on 0.5-kpc scale, $\Delta^{2}_{\delta\kappa}<0.1$ ($\sigma_{\rm AM}< 1 \times 10^8 M_\odot$) on 1-kpc scale and $\Delta^{2}_{\delta\kappa}<0.01$ ($\sigma_{\rm AM}< 3 \times 10^8 M_\odot$) on 3-kpc scale.
+These first upper-limit constraints still considerably exceed the estimated effect of CDM subhaloes.
+However, future analysis of a larger sample of galaxy-galaxy strong lens systems can substantially narrow down these limits and possibly rule out dark-matter models that predict a significantly higher level of density fluctuations on the critical sub-galactic scales.